Moses Arndt: Politics

+Arndt co-founded the Anarchist Pogo Party of Germany in 1981, and was one of its leading candidates in the 1998 German federal election, coming within 5% of winning a seat.

 In the 2025 German federal election, Moses Arndt ran as the top candidate of the party Die Linke Saarland and as a direct candidate in the Homburg constituency.
 In his constituency, he received 6.6 percent of the first votes and was able to enter the German Bundestag via first place on his party's Saarland state list.